-Please note that any personal information included in this guide does not come from a real student, but instead is part of a sample case provided by the U.S. Department of Education.
+Please note that any personal information included in this guide does not come from a real student, but instead is part of a composite of fictitious sample data provided by the U.S. Department of Education.

 Step 1 Getting Ready